SocialGouv/kali-data/README.md

 #### getAgreementIdFromIdOrIdcc()

-Convert any agreement ID or IDCC into a normalized agreement IDCC.
+Convert any agreement ID or IDCC into a normalized agreement ID.

 | Parameter           | Type               | Default      | Description          |
 | ------------------- | ------------------ | ------------ | -------------------- |